-• The Statement of Activities presents the revenues and expenses of the CRA.
+The Statement of Activities presents the revenues and expenses of the CRA.
 The items presented on the statement of activities are measured in a manner like the approach used in the private sector in that revenues are recognized when earned and expenses are reported when incurred.
 Accordingly, revenues are reported even when they may not be collected for several months after the end of the accounting period and expenses are recorded even though they may not have used cash during the current period.

 Both of the government-wide financial statements distinguish functions of the CRA that are principally supported by taxes and intergovernmental revenue (governmental activities).
-The governmental activities of the CRA are economic environment activities.
+The governmental activities of the CRA are economic environment and public safety (law enforcement & code compliance) activities.

-The government-wide financial statements can be found on pages 15 and 16 of this report.
+The government-wide financial statements can be found on pages 13 and 14 of this report.